ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-you can found groups and communities that are platforms of their own
+you can form groups and communities that are platforms of their own
-· if you want to create a platform that is bigger than yourself, you can start groups or communities that exhibit traits you share with others
+· if you want to create platforms that are bigger than yourself, you can start groups or communities that exhibit traits you share with others
 · groups and communities can establish rules for membership and acceptable content
 · they may also develop capabilities that present specialized content or facilitate custom interactions between members

 these entities could be the foundation of mini social services that satisfy the belonging needs of most people, eliminating the need to join generalized social·networking platforms that are incapable of catering to particular audiences, and whose goals are not to help individuals, societies, or humanity, but to enrich themselves by collecting as much revenue as possible from their real customers, advertisers
-· like personal_data, these groups and communities are separate from the software people use to interact with them, allowing individuals to choose the service that best meets their needs, while guaranteeing that data is not duplicated, and that the proven and tested basic interactions are reliable and error·free
+· like personal data, these groups and communities are separate from the software people use to interact with them, allowing individuals to choose the service that best meets their needs, while guaranteeing that data is not duplicated, and that the proven and tested basic interactions are reliable and error·free

 &nbsp;
 &nbsp;

-### 8. Lets you specify how data_specialists use your personal_data
+### 8. Lets you specify how data specialists use your data
-*just like you can specify how apps can use your location and other data on your handheld, you will be able to specify how data_specialists use and dispose of your personal_data; you can think of this as your human_internet **preferences,** which all entities who want to access your personal_data must adhere to*
+*just like you can specify how apps can use your location and other data on your phone, you will be able to specify how data specialists use and dispose of your data; you can think of this as your human internet **preferences,** which all entities who want to access your data must adhere to*

 &nbsp;

-in the human_internet, *you* set the parameters for access and disposition of your personal_data, which the entities you authorize to interact with your datapod must adhere to
+in the [human_internet,][human_internet] *you* set the parameters for access and disposition of your [personal_data,][personal_data] which the entities you authorize to interact with your [datapod][datapod] must adhere to
-· you do this thru an easy·to·use interface on your personal_identification_device, no emails or phone calls needed
+· you do this thru an easy·to·use interface on your [personal_identification_device,][personal_identification_device] no emails or phone calls needed
-· the parameters specify, for example, how long a data_specialist can keep local copies of your data before they must be destroyed or archived (for compliance with regulations, for example)
+· the parameters specify, for example, how long a data specialist can keep local copies of your data before they must be destroyed or archived (for compliance with regulations, for example)

 &nbsp;
 &nbsp;

-### 9. Lets you view and analyze logs and stats about your personal_data
+### 9. Lets you view and analyze logs and stats about your personal data
-*you can view which entities access your data and for what reason, at any time, directly on your personal_device*
+*you can view which entities access your data and for what reason, at any time, directly on any device*

 with your personal_data stored and managed in a datapod, you can view and analyze all activity on your data at anytime you wish